Short Annapurna Circuit Trek

 Strength Training

-• Strength exercises are crucial for the short Annapurna Circuit Trek because they help build core and leg muscles, enhance stability and balance, and prevent injuries.
+• Strength exercises are crucial for the short Annapurna Circuit Trek.
+They help build core and leg muscles, enhance stability and balance, and prevent injuries.

 Recommended Strength Exercises